 Jeffrey S. Sallet was named executive assistant director of the FBI's Human Resources Branch in March 2020.
 He had previously served as associate executive assistant director of the Finance and Facilities Division.

-Mr. Sallet started his FBI career as a special agent in 1997 in the New York Field Office, where he investigated public corruption, labor racketeering, organized crime, and counterterrorism cases.
+Mr. Sallet joined the FBI in 1997 in the New York Field Office, where he investigated public corruption, labor racketeering, organized crime, and counterterrorism cases.
 After the 9/11 terrorist attacks, he was responsible for identifying the funding for the attacks and tracking al Qaeda’s financial assets.

 From 2005 until 2007, Mr. Sallet was a supervisory special agent in the Criminal Investigative Division at FBI Headquarters, where he managed La Cosa Nostra investigations in the northeastern United States.

 In 2007, Mr. Sallet transferred to the Providence Resident Agency in Rhode Island—a satellite office of the Boston Field Office—as a supervisory special agent before being promoted to the supervisory senior resident agent position in 2008.
 As such, he was in charge of all counterterrorism, public corruption, civil rights, government fraud, and organized crime investigations in Rhode Island.